 Organize the data

 To prepare your data, format it as a csv Excel file.
 In the file, the different pieces of information should be organized into columns with header names at the top, and the individual locations organized in the rows.
 What we need in order to upload your data is a unique ID (or unique name), address and category (if you want different coloured points).
 We can geocode any regular address but latitude and longitude is always best!
 Any additional columns will be listed as an attribute associated with the point.
 Here's a sample of a Fast Food competitors list that is ready to be uploaded to PiinPoint:

 To upload the spreadsheet, head to the Layers panel on the left and select Add New Layer.
 Click Upload Existing Dataset and choose your csv file.
 If you see any errors at this point, don't hesitate to contact us via Chat or email email@example.com so we can isolate the problem with you.

 Now that your data is uploaded to PiinPoint, it will look something like this:

-You can click into any of the locations to see additional data in the point's context menu or take a tour of the points.
+You can click any of the locations to see additional data in the point's context menu or take a tour of the points.
 Layers appear in a report in the Overview and POI tabs so you can include them in any future reporting and see them in relation to other POIs or your existing locations.

 If you still have questions, feel free to contact your Customer Success Manager via Chat or email firstname.lastname@example.org.